-For many medical professionals their stethoscope is vital.
+For many medical professionals, their stethoscope is vital.
 It is used daily, and actually has a fundamental role in the identity of the practitioner in the eyes of the patient.

 But with so many options available, how can you determine which is the best stethoscope to buy?
 One of the most important considerations is to determine your needs on a daily basis.